-One of NFCT’s primary missions is the responsible stewardship of our 740-mile waterway.
+NFCT’s core mission includes the responsible stewardship of our 740-mile waterway.
 This is no easy task.
-We work with landowners, land managers, volunteers and NFCT staff to ensure that this corridor is available to the public for use.
+We work with landowners, land managers and volunteers to ensure that this corridor is safe and accessible for public use.

-In all that we do, we are committed to supporting an excellent recreational experience, while also contributing to healthy waterways and engaged communities.
+In all that we do, we are committed to maintaining an exceptional recreational experience, while also supporting healthy waterways and engaged communities.

 2021 Stewardship Season Recap